JuliaDatabases/Redis.jl/README.md

 Note that the async event loop currently runs until the `SubscriptionConnection` is disconnected, regardless of how many subscriptions the client has active.
 Event loop error handling should be improved in an update to the API.

+### Subscription error handling

+When a `SubscriptionConnection` instance is created via `open_subscription`, it spawns a routine that runs in the background to process events received from the server.
+In the case that Redis.jl encounters an error within this loops, the default behavior is to disregard the error and continue on.
+If the user would like finer control over this error handling, `open_subscription` accepts an optional `Function` parameter as its final argument.
+If this is provided, Redis.jl will call the provided function passing it the caught `Exception` as its only parameter.

 ## Sentinel

 Redis.jl also provides functionality for interacting with Redis Sentinel instances through the `SentinelConnection`.
 All Sentinel functionality other than `ping` is implemented through the `sentinel_` functions: